7 Ways To Improve Your Personal Development Skills

 2. Highlight personal development skills in your cover letter

-Choose a couple of personal development skills that you feel are strong and most relevant to the job.
+Choose a few personal development skills that you feel are strong and most relevant to the job.
 Within the body of your cover letter, describe briefly how you would apply each one to that job’s responsibilities, or give an example of how that skill has benefited you in the past.

 Example: As an effective problem-solver, I helped customers quickly troubleshoot their programming issues.
 The clients I worked with reported a 92% success rate at resolving computer problems under my guidance.